-Irkut MS-21 Passenger Jetliner, Russian Federation
+Irkut MS-21 Passenger Jetliner, Russia

 Irkut MS-21 is a twin-engine medium-range single aisle passenger jetliner being designed by Irkut & Yakovlev Design Bureau and manufactured by United Aircraft (UAC) group, Russia.
 The aircraft is being developed under the Federal Civil Aviation Program (FCAP) until 2015.
 Sukhoi, Beriev and Ilyushin are the other partners in the FCAP.

 The aircraft is based on Yakovlev Yak-242 and will replace the aging Tupolev Tu-154.
 It currently carries 80% of Russian passengers and freight traffic.
 The MS-21 can accommodate 150 to 212 passengers.
 It is expected to be more efficient than its counterparts manufactured by Boeing and Airbus.

 The maiden flight of the aircraft will take place in 2010 and is scheduled to enter into service in 2016.
 The certification of the aircraft is planned for 2016.